getgauge/documentation/user/Installations/install_language_runners.md

 # Language runners
 -----

-The langauge runner determines the language you would use to write your tests.
-To install a langauge runner and then initialise the runner, use the following commands
+The language runner determines the language you would use to write your tests.
+To install a language runner and then initialise the runner, use the following commands

 | Language | Command |
 | -- | -- | -- |